lncodes/csharp-abstract-demo/docs/README.md

 <h2 id="introduction">✨ Introduction</h2>

-This project will show you an example implementation of **C# Abstract**.
-For more information about this project, you can refer to [Documentation](https://lncodes.com/tutorial/csharp/abstract/).
+This project is part of the tutorial content, and this project will show you an example implementation of **C# Abstract**.
+To see the tutorial content, you can refer to the [Tutorial Content](https://lncodes.com/tutorial/csharp/abstract/).

 <h3 id="objective">🎯 Objective</h3>